cosmos/cosmos-sdk/docs/architecture/adr-025-ibc-passive-channels.md

 A passive relayer does not have to know what kind of channel (version string, ordering constraints, firewalling logic) the application supports.
 These are negotiated directly between applications.

 ### Negative

-Introduces different SDK paths for "naive" versus "passive" relayers.
-It would be cleaner to have only one code path that accomodated both designs, but that would require breaking compatibility.

 Increased event size for IBC messages.